cx88/diepssect/README.md

 ## Memory editing

 You can find `userscripts/hexedit.js` and use it in TemperMonkey.
-Note that it **MUST** be paired with `userscripts/exporter.js` in order to work.
 Six vectors with static memory addresses have been included, and you can find their information in the comments.